ShambhaviCode/Binary-Search-On-Integers/README.md

 Element not found in the array

----

-Complexity Analysis
+⏳ Complexity Analysis

-Best Case:  → If the middle element is the target.
+Best Case (O(1)) → If the middle element is the target.

-Worst/Average Case:  → Since the search space is halved at each step.
+Worst/Average Case (O(log N)) → Since the search space is halved at each step.

----

-Why Use Binary Search?
+🎯 Why Use Binary Search?

 ✅ Faster than linear search for large datasets.
 ✅ Efficient for sorted arrays.
 ✅ Logarithmic time complexity makes it scalable.